- How long is the day?

 Is Smart Start mandatory?

 While Smart Start is not required for incoming students, it is highly encouraged!
-The programming is designed to provide students with the opportunity to get their ID card, learn about student services, finance, residence/off-campus living, meal plans, etc., and to have their class schedule reviewed to ensure they are meeting program requirements.
+The programming is designed to provide students with the opportunity to learn about student services, finance, residence/off-campus living, meal plans, etc., and to have their class schedule reviewed to ensure they are meeting program requirements.